-Individuals can consent to the images being recorded or agree to share or exchange existing images without losing their expectation of privacy.
-In other words, an individual can agree to have their image recorded or to share an intimate image with someone else with the intention that it remain private between the parties.
+People can consent to the images being recorded or agree to share or exchange existing images without losing their expectation of privacy.
+In other words, they can do this with the intention that it remain private between the parties.
 Sharing intimate images beyond these circumstances is a violation of the Act.

-The Act provides victims with remedies to address the harm caused by this type of abusive behaviour.
-Remedies include...
+The Act provides remedies to address the potentially devastating impact of this type of abusive behaviour.
+Remedies include:

-• recovery of any profits the defendant received as a result of the distribution of an intimate image
+• recovery of any profits the defendant received as a result of distributing the image

 Was it easy to find what you were looking for on this site?